Deutsche-Bahn-Hackathon/DB-Companion-API/README.md

 # DB Companion

-RESTful API for DB Applications.
+RESTful API for DB applications.
-Primary used for the DB Companion.
+Created for and used by the DB Companion Android application.

 ## Usage